atog/nginx-app/README.md

 Run `sudo nginx -s reload` to load the new config.

-Next, one starts the app with `foreman start` and point the browser to `http://app.dev`.
+Next, one starts the app with `foreman start -f Procfile.local` and point the browser to `http://app.dev`.

 Author
 ------